Modularity of preferential attachment graphs: Introduction

 As a result, we derive new and interesting concentration results for the volume and edge density parameters of a given subset of vertices in the preferential attachment graph.
 To this end, we introduce a new function $\mu$, which serves as a natural measure for vertex subsets, and is proportional to the average size of their volumes.
 These findings are noteworthy on their own and could have potential applications to other problems related to the model in the future.
-They extend previous results from \cite{FrPePrRe20} (see lemmas~3 and~4 therein), which were utilized in the context of Hamilton cycles in the preferential attachment model.
+They extend previous results from \cite{FrPePrRe20} by Frieze, P{\'e}rez-Gim{\'e}nez, Pra{\l}at, and Reiniger (see lemmas~3 and~4 therein), which were utilized in the context of Hamilton cycles in the preferential attachment model.

 In the following section we give the formal definition of the preferential attachment model and state the main result.
 Section \ref{sec:VolDensity} is devoted to presenting the results regarding the volume and the edge density parameters of subsets of vertices in $G_n^h$.
 Section~\ref{sec:auxliary} is technical, it contains several facts and auxiliary lemmas used in the latter parts of the paper.
 In Section~\ref{sec:concentrations} we derive concentration results stated in Section \ref{sec:VolDensity}.
-These results are used in Section~\ref{sec:modularity} to prove the main theorem about vanishing modularity in a basic preferential attachment graph.
+These results are used in Section~\ref{sec:modularity} to prove the main theorem about vanishing modularity in the standard preferential attachment graph.
 Section \ref{sec:conclusion} contains concluding remarks.